blackflux/lambda-serverless-api/README.md

 A list of supported parameters can be found [here](lib/param.js).

 If you want to send plain text instead of json, you can use `ApiResponse`.
 You can also set custom status codes and headers as second and third parameter respectively.

-The `defaultHeaders` are returned with every request that isn't an unexpected crash.
-This is handy if you are planning to set up Access headers.

 Parameter names are converted to camel case.
 E.g. `X-Custom-Header` would be passed as `xCustomHeader`.